mitrefccace/asterisk/README.md

 ```

+## Modules
+Some Asterisk modules have been enabled/disabled in the modules.conf file.
+Notable modules include:

+* res_http_websocket.so: preloaded so that WebSocket connections for WebRTC will work
+* res_musiconhold.so: loaded for music-on-hold capability for queues
+* res_pjsip.so: loaded so PJSIP stack can be used
+* chan_skinny.so: Skinny protocol for Cisco phones.
+Disabled because this causes Asterisk to listen to TCP connections on port 2000
+* cel_pgsq.so: It appears that Asterisk v.14.4.0 trues to connect to PostgreSQL by default, and would cause error messages to be logged to the Asterisk console.
+Since ACE DIrect uses MySQL, this module has been disbaled.
+* chan_sip.so: disabled so PJSIP stack can be used

+If you want/need any of these modules, feel free to modify the modules.conf file.

 ## Automation

 There is a script in this repo, within the 'scripts' directory, that will automate the installation of PJSIP and Asterisk, as well as